-A Dividend Aristocrat isn’t a rich ruling snob from the French renaissance.
-The 2015 S&P 500 Dividend Aristocrats list is 58 companies that have increased dividends (not just remained the same) for 25 years straight.
-Keep in mind just because they are on this list now doesn’t mean in the future they will be forced to reduce their dividend.
+A Dividend Aristocrat isn’t a rich snob from the days before the French Revolution.
+The 2016 S&P 500 Dividend Aristocrats list is 51 companies that have increased dividends (not just remained the same) for 25 years straight.
+Keep in mind, just because they are on this list now doesn’t mean in the future they will be forced to reduce their dividend.

 We will update this page, whenever changes are made.

-Also keep in mind an increasing dividend does not necessarily mean they are great company to invest in.
-This list is a great starting point of possible companies to invest in, but you should always do some stock market research.
+Also keep in mind, an increasing dividend does not necessarily mean a company makes a great investment.
+This list is a great starting point for potential investments, but you should always do some stock market research.

-At the time of writing, the 10-year treasury is less than 2.00%, and the best 5 year CD yield is currently 2.4% APY.
+At the time of writing, the 10-year Treasury bond is less than 2.00%, and the best 5-year CD yield is currently 1.88% APY.
 Many of these stocks have comparable or higher dividends.
 So not only do you have the chance for an increasing dividend, you also can benefit from a rising stock price.
 Members may be deleted during the December rebalance if during the calendar year dividends did not increase, or intra-year if the stock is removed from the underlying S&P 500.
 Included is the historical list of stocks added/removed from prior years.

 Instead of investing in individual stocks, there is an ETF that closely matches the entire Dividend Aristocats index.
 SPDR S&P Dividend (SDY) is an alternative and is more a diverse option.

 - Franklin Resources Inc. – (BEN)